 1. Create additional Entities that do not require an entity type.

-1. Create the Entity Hierarchy, essential for risk score roll-up for advanced risk assessments.
-This can be added using the ‘Hierarchy’ tab on each Entity record or managed using the GRC workbench in the ‘Dependency Map’ tab.
+1. Create the Entity Hierarchy, essential for risk score roll-up in advanced risk assessments.
+This can be added via the ‘Hierarchy’ tab on each Entity record, or managed in the GRC Workbench via the ‘Dependency Map’ tab.

 Version history